-In the fall of 1998, Hurricane Mitch brought devastation to Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
-For four days, the forces of nature combined to deliver over 80 inches of rain and sustained winds up to 200 miles per hour.
+In the fall of 1998, Hurricane Mitch devastated Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua, battering the Central American Countries with four days of 200 M.P.H. winds and some 80 inches of rain.

-The Army JAG Corps took the lead role in handling the complex legal issues involved in expediting such a large humanitarian effort.
-Among other things, the JAG Corps assisted with and advised on legal concerns in many areas of the law, including:
+The Judge Advocates handled the complex legal issues involved in expediting such a large humanitarian mission.
+Judge Advocates assisted with and advised on legal concerns in many areas of the law, including:

 - International law